Generalizations of the flag variety tied to the Macdonald-theoretic delta operators

 After the formulation of the Delta Conjecture, Haglund, Rhoades, and Shimozono \cite{HRS} introduced a family $R_{n,k}$ of singly-graded quotients of $\CC[x_1, \dots, x_n]$ whose isomorphism type is (essentially) the $t = 0$ specialization of the symmetric function $\Delta'_{e_{k-1}} e_n$.
 The ring $R_{n,k}$ reduces to the classical coinvariant ring $R_n$ when $k = n$.
 Whereas the algebra of $R_n$ is governed by the combinatorics of permutations in $S_n$, the algebra of $R_{n,k}$ is governed by the combinatorics of ordered set partitions of $[n] := \{1, \dots, n \}$ into $k$ blocks.
 Many algebraic properties of $R_n$ generalize naturally to $R_{n,k}$; these quotient rings constitute a coinvariant algebra for the Delta Conjecture.

 Returning to geometry, Pawlowski and Rhoades \cite{PR} introduced a variety $X_{n,k}$ of spanning line configurations which is homotopy equivalent to the flag variety $\Fl(n)$ when $k = n$.
+A point in $X_{n,k}$ is a tuple $(\ell_1, \dots, \ell_n)$ of 1-dimensional subspaces $\ell_i \subseteq \CC^k$ such that we have the vector space sum $\ell_1 + \cdots + \ell_n = \CC^k$.
 The ring $R_{n,k}$ presents the cohomology $H^{\bullet}(X_{n,k})$, and geometric properties of $X_{n,k}$ are governed by combinatorial properties of ordered set partitions (recast as {\em Fubini words}).
 The variety $X_{n,k}$ is a flag variety for the Delta Conjecture.
 Griffin, Levinson, and Woo \cite{GLW} gave a different geometric model for the Delta Conjecture which simultaneously generalizes the theory of {\em Springer fibers}.

 In {\bf Section~\ref{Symmetric}} we provide the necessary background on symmetric function theory, as well as an introduction to the combinatorics of the Delta Conjecture.
 In {\bf Section~\ref{Quotient}} we introduce the generalized coinvariant rings $R_{n,k}$ and use orbit harmonics to study them. {\bf Section~\ref{Spanning}} is devoted to the variety $X_{n,k}$ of spanning line configurations; we show that $R_{n,k}$ presents its cohomology.
 In {\bf Section~\ref{Generalized}} we cover remarkable work of Griffin \cite{Griffin} and Griffin-Levinson-Woo \cite{GLW} which unifies the delta coinvariant theory with the theory of Tanisaki quotients and Springer fibers.
 We close in {\bf Section~\ref{Future}} with future directions and conjectures related largely to the structure of the full symmetric function $\Delta'_{e_{k-1}} e_n$ (rather than its $t = 0$ specialization).
 These are largely algebraic, with ties to rings of differential forms.
 Given the work of Haiman on Hilbert schemes and diagonal coinvariants, it is our hope that geometry will appear in the more general setting of $\Delta'_{e_{k-1}} e_n$, as well.